n8n Webhook Best Practices: Secure, Scalable, and Reliable

 6) Structured Logging & Tracing

-Create a small log object and send to your sink (HTTP/Datadog/ELK):
+Create a log object for each webhook invocation and send it to your logging sink:

 return [{